YunoHost/doc/packaging_apps_guidelines.md

 ##### Check availability of dependencies on ARM, x86, and x64 | validated | manual | OFFICIAL |
 YunoHost installs on ARM, x86 and x64.
 A package should therefore be tested on these three processor architectures.

-Some packages are not available on ARM, in this case it is advisable to study other solutions or to indicate in the README.md that the application does not work on ARM and to block the installation by detection of type d 'architecture.
+Some packages are not available on ARM, in this case it is advisable to study other solutions or to indicate in the README.md that the application does not work on ARM and to block the installation by detection of type d'architecture.

 #### YEP 2.17
 ##### Take the original version into account when updating | validated | manual | OFFICIAL |